rogit31/vostera.md/Session Planning.md

 # Potential scenes

- - Hemlock hallucinates/dreams of the old world
+ - Hemlock gets a vision of the old world as they are exploring
- - Information gathering, explaining the game, encountering a significant other party
- - Pepper story and rp moments throughout the travelling somehow
- - They're looking for a red dragon, so make it a chase for the adult red dragon somehow
+ - Lavender talks with Dorbledumb
+ - roll for weather
+ - Depending on weather, noticeably warmer/colder
+ - Don't forget to mention liselos and teleport artifact

 ## Ashir on the move
  - Vespera has sent some reconnaissance to start looking for the last book of genesis